somayehch/Somayeh-Choboderazi-CleanMessyRoom-Final/README.md

-# Clean vs Messy Room Classifier – Final Project (ITAI-1378)
+# Clean vs Messy Room Classifier – Final Project (ITAI-1378)- "Applied AI Portfolio - Houston Community College"

 A Computer Vision system that predicts whether a room is Clean or Messy using a fine-tuned **ResNet50** deep learning model.
 This project demonstrates skills in dataset creation, PyTorch training, transfer learning, evaluation, and creating a user-friendly demo interface.